 This chapter examines the image of development – in visual and verbal terms – and considers why it became an issue of concern in the 1980s for British development NGOs.
 Focusing on an advertising campaign produced by the British-based Christian Aid, I explore how images of development mobilized and represented complex ideas about development process and practice in seemingly ingenuous ways.

 The first to address the question of representation and imagery was Jørgen Lissner in a thesis entitled The Politics of Altruism (1977).
 Radical for its time, this book effectively delineated the parameters of a debate that would subsequently emerge in the aftermath of the Ethiopian famine in the mid-1980s.
 Lissner’s argument was based on the following premises: (1) that development NGOs in the North (NNGOs) were harboring a destructive internal conflict between fundraising and education, (2) that this was symbolized in the images and messages these discrete groups of professionals produced, and (3) that the image of development fundamentally impacted on development practice: negative images of development encouraged negative development practice and vice versa.
 Lissner characterized the activities of fundraising and education as conflictual and competing.
 Fundraising, in his view, was a primarily economic activity dedicated to raising money, with no further goal, and ensured the long-term institutional survival of the organization.
-Development education, on the other hand, was a morally oriented pursuit, committed to increasing global awareness of development and conscience-raising among Northern audiences.
+Development education, on the other hand, was a morally oriented pursuit, committed to increasing global awareness of development and conscienceness-raising among Northern audiences.
 Fundraisers had short-term goals: the ends (money) justified the means (advertising); the best methods were quite simply those with the largest profit margins.
-Development educationalists were more visionary and means-oriented, their work was a practical application of ideals of solidarity with the poor, and they were, furthermore, particular about the type of messages and images they produced.
+Development educationalists were more visionary and means-oriented, their work was a practical application of ideals of solidarity with the poor, and they were, furthermore, particular about the types of messages and images they produced.

 These differing priorities were rendered most visibly manifest, for Lissner, in the distinct images of development these groups produced.
 Fundraisers were crude behaviorists content to flatter or shame the donor, either by showing how cost-effective their donations could be or by dwelling on the despair and devastation in the global South.
 Because there was nothing sexy about development in advertising terms, fundraisers sought to elicit donations by making full and constant use of a narrow range of images – utilizing, in the main, distressing portraits of malnourished young children: starving baby images.
 For Lissner, whose sympathies lay squarely with education and social justice, it was simply a question of opting to show the truth.
 Starving baby images, he held, were neither true nor accurate pictures of reality overseas, but a reflection of the laziness of fundraisers who chose to feed Northern prejudices for profit.
 Lissner defined these images as negative – demeaning, lacking dignity, and untruthful.
-In this manner Lissner gave voice to an argument which stated that negative images were the product of a power imbalance between those representing – the NNGOs, the North – and those being represented – the poor, the South.
+In this manner Lissner gave voice to an argument stating that negative images were the product of a power imbalance between those representing – the NNGOs, the North – and those being represented – the poor, the South.

 The public display of an African child with a bloated kwashiorkor-ridden stomach in advertisements is pornographic because it exposes something in human life that is as delicate and deeply personal as sexuality, that is, suffering.
 It puts people’s bodies, their misery, their grief and their fears on display with all the details and all the indiscretion that a telescopic lens will allow.